ptrxwsmitt/pixelmed-dicom-toolkit/README.md

 ### Roadmap

 - Run Test using maven
+    - check for test data, test data does not seem to be provided with source code
 - Implement build pipeline
 - Fix un-handled memory leaks e.g. on exceptions
 - Apply java best practices to the code